Donaldttt/fuzzyy/README.md

 | FuzzyTagsRoot         | search tags in the project/vcs root directory
 | FuzzyGitFiles         | search files in output from `git ls-files`
 | FuzzyPrevious         | reloads the previous selector and search string
-| FuzzyHelps            | deprecated alias for FuzzyHelp, will be removed
-| FuzzyMRUFiles         | deprecated alias for FuzzyMru, will be removed

 - For FuzzyGrep and FuzzyInBuffer, you can define a keymap like this to search the word under cursor.